ccwhgetgit/ccwh/_pages/about.md

 Hi!
 I’m currently a graduate student in Financial Mathematics at the University of Chicago.
 I recently graduated from the National University of Singapore with a double honors in Business Administration and Computing (IS).  <br>

 I particularly enjoy non-fiction books and learning about history.
-I am currently seeking summer 2025 internships in quantitative finance-related roles, especially in the fixed-income and equities space.
 Feel free to reach out and connect over a cup of coffee!

 Experience
 ======
 --------
+**Galaxy Digital**, Trader Intern (Incoming)
+* OTC Derivatives, Prop Trading (Equities, ETFs etc)

-**Neuberger Berman**, Quantitative Researcher - University of Chicago Project Lab (Incoming)
+**Neuberger Berman**, Quantitative Researcher - University of Chicago Project Lab
-* Fixed Income Tactical Asset Allocation
+* Fixed Income Tactical Asset Allocation - Position Sizing and Portfolio Management

 **Chaos Labs**, Economics & Risk Researcher
 * Back-tested the robustness of price oracles using historical data, statistically evaluated compositions using the Granger-Causality and ADF tests